Association Health Plans & State Actions Report

 Individual and small group health insurance markets will be the ultimate deciders of whether the Affordable Care Act’s market reforms and exchange marketplaces make coverage more affordable and valuable.
 Their experience over 2014 and 2015 will serve as a litmus test.

-The Affordable Care Act appears to recognize this circumstance and has built in mechanisms that would enable smaller states to create larger, more robust risk pools:
+The Affordable Care Act has built in mechanisms that would enable smaller states to create larger, more robust risk pools:

 Section 1312(c)(3) allows states to combine their individual and small employer markets into a single risk pool;